Laulecmor/Challenge1/README.md

 I then made sure to give all images an alt tag right after the src element so the page was more accesible.
 I made sure that the <h> elements were labeled in chronological order in the html.
 At the beggining of the html document I changed the title to marketing help site so that the title was more descriptive.

+Here is a link to work - file:///Users/laurenmorrison/Desktop/marketing-site/index.html